Go Back

 Copied

-As parts of Hawaii recover from up to 50 inches of rain from a Kona storm less than a week ago, a new storm is developing nearby and will bring additional rain to the islands through the weekend, raising the risk of flash flooding, mudslides and major disruptions to outdoor plans.
+As parts of Hawaii recover from up to 50 inches of rain from a Kona storm less than a week ago, another storm is drenching the islands with rain.

 On average, one to two Kona storms affect Hawaii each season.
 However, it is extremely rare for two Kona storms to impact the islands within the same month, especially in the span of a week.